NETWAYS/foreman-training/advanced/01_web.md

 * Graphs changes in your enviroment
 * Configured in the WebGUI and collected by a cronjob
 * Internal Host parameters or Facts provided by Configuration Management
+* Moved to a separate plugin with Foreman 2.2

 <div style="text-align:right">
 <img src="./_images/foreman-trend-puppetversion.png" style="float: right, max-width:200px; max-height: 300px; width: auto; height: auto; margin-top: 50px; margin-right: 260px" alt="Foreman Trends"/>